SureshA2003/Decimal-to-Binary-and-Hexa-convertor-/README.md

 A decimal to hexadecimal (hex) and binary converter is a tool or a piece of software that helps you convert numbers from their standard decimal (base 10) representation into either hexadecimal (base 16) or binary (base 2) representations.

 # Features

-i)Convert decimal numbers to hexadecimal (base 16) and binary (base 2). ii)User-friendly command-line interface. iii)Fast and accurate conversions.
+- Convert decimal numbers to hexadecimal (base 16) and binary (base 2).
+- User-friendly command-line interface.
+- Fast and accurate conversions.

 # Acknowledgment

-This project was inspired by the need for quick conversions between different number bases.
+- This project was inspired by the need for quick conversions between different number bases.
-Built with a passion for simplifying daily programming tasks.
+- Built with a passion for simplifying daily programming tasks.
 # Languages used

-HTML: The structure of the web page.
+- HTML: The structure of the web page.
 - CSS: Styling and layout.
 - JavaScript: Handling user input and performing conversions.